As we move into another year of WFH and hybrid work, you may have noticed productivity and motivation shifting for both yourself and your team.

 This method allows you to resist distractions and focus on the task at hand.
 Since 25 minutes is not that long of a time to stay focused, productivity within that time frame can feel more achievable.

-Productivity expert David Allen introduced the world to GTD in 2001 and it has inspired a global productivity movement.
+Productivity expert David Allen introduced GTD to the world in 2001 and it’s since inspired a global productivity movement.

-GTD is a way to organize all of your to-do lists, priorities, and schedule in one productivity system.
-Unlike some of the other productivity systems on this list, GTD can feel more complex, but it is also one of the most customizable to your needs.
+GTD is a way of organizing all your to-do lists, priorities and schedule in one productivity system.
+Unlike some of the other productivity systems on this list, GTD can feel more complex.
+Yet, it’s customizable to most needs.

 - Capture everything